 In this generation, the F-150 came in a host of cab, bed, powertrain, and suspension variations.
 Three cab configurations with multiple wheelbases and box lengths each were offered, providing choices to satisfy just about any trucker's need with the F-150.
 Properly outfitted, this F-150 could tow 11,300 pounds--while earning top crash-test scores (including IIHS Top Safety Pick status and a 'good' rating in the roof-strength test).
 Unlike GM's pickups, there was no Hybrid edition, and the F-150 fell behind the Ram's excellent ride quality.
 However, this F-150 had a well-built cabin, excellent shift quality and comfortable seats--as well as the off-road-ready Raptor model and some of the most up-to-date luxury features found on any truck.

-With the introduction of the 2015 Ford F-150 earlier this year, the automaker set its sights on the most radical reinvention of the pickup truck yet.
-With a body composed mostly of aluminum, and a downsized range of turbocharged engines on tap, the next Ford F-150 will be a lot lighter on the road, and Ford expects, much more efficient at the gas pump.
+With the introduction of the 2015 Ford F-150, the automaker set its sights on the most radical reinvention of the pickup truck yet.
+With a body composed mostly of aluminum, and a downsized range of turbocharged engines on tap, the latest Ford F-150 will be a lot lighter on the road and, Ford expects, much more efficient at the gas pump.
 EPA numbers are due in November.

 At the top of that list of changes is an aluminum body.
 Ford says the high-strength aluminum alloy in the F-150’s body is tougher than ever.
 The extensive use of aluminum saves about 700 pounds versus the previous all-steel F-150—a substantial reduction in mass that should markedly improve gas mileage.
 Under the aluminum body work, however, there’s still plenty of steel—in fact, more high-strength steel than ever is used in the structural underbody and frame elements to improve both capability and crash protection, while also saving about 70 pounds of weight versus the old setup.

 Engines are another area of innovation for the 2015 F-150.
 Four engines are available, and while three are familiar, the new 2.7-liter EcoBoost V-6 is an unusual choice; Ford sees it as the go-to for gas mileage in the new F-150.
 Also available is an updated 3.5-liter V-6 engine that takes place of the outgoing truck's 3.7-liter, and the familiar 3.5-liter EcoBoost V-6 and 5.0-liter V-8.
 All four engines are paired to a six-speed automatic transmission.
 Both 4x4 and 4x2 drive configurations are available.
 And for the first time, the base engine is available in a crew-cab truck, now that the weight has been brought down to meet its abilities.

 The 2015 F-150’s front suspension is a coil-on-shock independent arrangement, while the rear retains the Hotchkiss-type solid axle riding on leaf springs and outboard shock absorbers.
 Electric-assist power steering and four-wheel vented ABS disc brakes round out the other key mechanical specs released thus far.